-WASHINGTON (AP) — U.S. builders likely spent more on construction projects in May than in April, as many slowly gained confidence in a modest housing recovery.
+WASHINGTON (AP) — U.S. builders likely spent more on construction projects in September.

-Economists predict that construction spending increased 0.2 percent in May, according to a survey by FactSet.
+The forecast is that construction spending grew 0.7 percent in September compared to August, according to a survey of economists by FactSet.
 The Commerce Department will release the report at 10 a.m.
-Eastern time Monday.
+EDT Thursday.

 In August, construction spending fell 0.7 percent because of cuts in public projects and commercial real estate.
 But spending on home construction rose again, further evidence of a housing recovery.